sav-che/TL-2/Authors/Schlotterbeck, Julius Otto {std. Schlotterbeck}.md

-> [!cite] BHL link: this entry starts at [page 228](https://www.biodiversitylibrary.org/item/104077#page/242/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 228](https://www.biodiversitylibrary.org/page/33333367) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schlotterbeck, Julius Otto (1865-1917), American botanist and pharmacist; Dr. phil.
 Bern 1896; lecturer at the University of Michigan, Ann Arbor, Mich.
 1888-1897; asst. professor of pharmacognosy 1897-1904; prof. of pharmacognosy and botany 1904-1917 and dean of the College of Pharmacy ib.
-1905-1917. (*Schlotterbeck*).
+1905-1917.
+**Abbreviated name**: *Schlotterbeck*

 #### Herbarium and types